 ABOUT PRACTICAL AQUAPONICS

-Homegrown Practical Aquaponics or HPA has spent years developing appropriate Aquaponics solutions for South Africa and Africa at large!
+Practical Aquaponics SA aka HPA on Facebook, has spent nearly 10 years developing appropriate, risk averse, proven Aquaponics solutions for South Africa and Africa at large!

 We sell Proven Aquaponics System kits of different sizes, components, consumables, and accessories.